willwh/osmf/apps/samples/framework/MulticastPlayer/readme.txt

 1) An F4M file
 2) Stream specific information including connection string, RTMFP Groupspec and RTMFP StreamName

+In order to run this application, Flash Player 10.1 or later is required.

 B. Installation Instructions (Flex Builder)

 1. Unzip/copy the TransitionsSample project into your Flex Builder workspace folder.